DavidBruchmann/automated-typo3-update/Documentation/source/configuration.rst

 Beside that, some options are also available through CLI.
 Examples are always provided.

+To disable warnings for specific deprecated parts, e.g. a specific function, you can use the full sniff name, as we try to add the concrete constant or function name to the sniff.
+Just run ``phpcs`` with the ``-s`` option to see sniff names.

 The following configuration options are available:

 .. _configuration-legacyExtensions: